DOWNLOAD

 Organisations will use the RACE Equality Code to create transformational, sustainable and lasting change, to achieve a competitive and truly diverse board and organisational senior leadership team.

-The Code will be established internationally across all sectors as a marker of best practice.
+The Code will be established across all sectors as a marker of best practice.

-We will provide a principle-based framework and practical guidelines for organisations of all sizes and from all sectors to follow, providing concrete actions which when applied, will lead to outcomes which effect real change in the area of race equality.
+We will provide a principle-based framework and practical guidelines for organisations of all sizes and sectors to follow, providing concrete actions that, when applied, will lead to outcomes that will affect real change in equality, diversity, and inclusion.

 Watch now!